Apply for a conditional order

 Fill in the application form

 To apply for a conditional order, fill in the application for a conditional order.

 You also need to fill in a statement confirming that what you said in your dissolution application is true.

-There are 4 statement forms - use the one that covers the grounds you’ve given for ending the civil partnership:
+There are 4 statement forms - use the one that covers the reason you’ve given for ending the civil partnership: